Messiah in Yom HaBikkurim Chapter 65

 Watch #4.
 The fourth watch completes at dawn; it lasted from 3-6 AM.
 This speaks of the fourth watch in the Beit HaMikdash.

 The Four Temple Times that correspond to the Four Night Watches:

 What do these four Temple times have in common?

-Every day the priests removed the ashes from the altar at around the time of the third watch when the “rooster crowed.”
-However, on the feast days the ashes were removed in “the evening” at the time of the first watch.
-However, most interesting to me is the Messiah’s reference to the very beginning of the second watch time, the time of Midnight.
-Only one time a year are the ashes of the altar removed at *Midnight and that is on the festival day of Yom Kippur.
+[Follow the rabbinic hints] (1) Every day the priests removed the ashes from the altar at around the time of the third watch when the “rooster crowed.”
+(2) However, on the feast days the ashes were removed in “the evening” at the time of the first watch.
+(3) Therefore, most interesting to us is Rabbeinu Yeshua’s reference to the very beginning of the second watch time, the time of “Midnight.”
+For this specific time leads us to the insight that only one time a year are the ashes of the altar removed at Midnight:

-*Midnight on Yom Kippur, therefore, is most likely the exact time the Messiah will return.
-So on some unknown future observance of Yom Kippur (Jerusalem time) the Messiah will return at midnight.
+*Midnight on Yom Kippur, therefore, is the most likey time the Messiah will return to Israel.
+So (most likely) on some (unknown) future observance of Yom Kippur (Jerusalem time) the Messiah will return at midnight.

 In the Tracate Tamid, chapter one, Mishnah Two we learn that the Superintendent of the Temple (the High Priest) could return to the Temple at any time each day to resume his duties of appointing each priest to his work.
 So the priests on duty were expected to be ready at any time during the night for the High Priest to return to the Temple.
 About this we read: